• Skip to primary navigation

 Mango mixture being poured into greased bowls or silicone molds, with air bubbles tapped out and surface smoothed.

 1. Pour and set molds: Pour the mixture into four greased serving bowls or silicone molds.
 Tap lightly to release air bubbles and smooth the surface with a spatula.
-Cover with plastic wrap if desired.
+Cover with plastic wrap, if desired.

 Set mango pudding being chilled in the refrigerator until firm and served cold with evaporated milk.